Linaro/lava/doc/jobfile.rst

     }

 You can put multiple test definition URLs in "testdef_urls" section.
-The "testdef_urls" section takes a python list of strings which are URLs.
+The "testdef_urls" section takes a list of strings which are URLs.
 These will be run sequentially without reboot.
 Alternatively, you can specify each URL in a separate ``lava_test_shell`` action which will allow for a reboot between each test.

 If your test definitions are available in a git repository then ``lava_test_shell`` can automatically pull the test definition from